ManelPin/ng2-webpack-balsa/README.md

 ## Requirements

 As of now, you'll need [Node 5.0+](https://nodejs.org/en/download/releases/) & NPM to get this all working.
+But let me suggest
+[nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n) to manage multiple versions of Node & NPM.

 ## How do I use it?